areggalstyan/reforging/README.md

 ##### particle: string

-Specifies the type of the particle which is used to form a circles.
+Specifies the type of the particle which is used to form circles.
 All CAPS, without `minecraft:`.
 **Visit this page for the types of the particles [https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html)**.

 ##### particleFrequency: double